impel-intelligence/dippy-bittensor-subnet/docs/miner.md

 ### Using cached dataset
 Sometimes, when running multiple instances of evaluation, it can help to utilize a cached version of the dataset to prevent issues with rate limits.
 To do so, simply save the results of the dataset endpoint.
 Afterwards, you can modify the dataset URL in the scoring file to use a locally hosted API.
-Note that this API is _not_ the same as the `dippy_validation_api` in this project.
+Note that this API is _not_ the same as the `worker_api` in this project.

 ## Comparing validation results